tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/DependencyInjection.md

 Services should be registered with the Asp.Net's `Dependency Container`, which is an [IServiceProvider](https://learn.microsoft.com/en-us/dotnet/api/system.iserviceprovider) interface.

+> Asp.Net comes with its own Dependency Container.
+To configure some aspects of that default provider the developer has to call `builder.Host.UseDefaultServiceProvider()`.
+> Another option that can be used as Dependency Container is the excellent [AutoFac](https://autofac.org/) library.

 That registration happens in the early stages of application initialization.

 The `builder.Services` in the following example is an `IServiceProvider` instance.